vihugoos/eSports-duo-web/README.md

   </h2>

   <p align="center">
-    An application to find a duo to play your favorite game, developed with React and Tailwindcss. <br/>
+    An application to find a duo and play your favorite games, developed with React and Tailwindcss. <br/>
     Explore <a href="https://reactjs.org/docs/getting-started.html">React</a> or <a href="https://tailwindcss.com/docs/installation">Tailwindcss</a> docs &#187; <br/> <br/>
     <a href="https://github.com/vihugoos/eSports-duo-web/issues"> Report Bug </a> &nbsp;•&nbsp;
     <a href="https://github.com/vihugoos/eSports-duo-web/issues"> Request Feature </a>